fibll/riot/locker/README.md

 ### 3.2 Possible implementations

 * init pins and ports
-* set pin high or low, depending on curent status
+* set pin high or low, depending on current status
 * set pin only high
 * set pin only low
 * function combinations are not available